 We invite you to respond to this good news and consider becoming Catholic!

-If you're interested in joining us or learning more about becoming Catholic, please contact the Religious Education office via email or by phone at 703-527-1129 for more information.
-Alternatively, feel free to email one of the Priests or talk to them after Mass.
+If you’re interested in joining us or learning more about becoming Catholic, please contact Lisa Orosa in the Faith Formation Office via email or by phone at 703-527-1129 for more information.
+Alternatively, feel free to email Ana Lisa Piñon at [email protected].